promptfoo/promptfoo/CONTRIBUTING.md

 - Bug fixes
 - Documentation updates, including examples and guides
-- Updates to providers including new models, new capabilities (tool use, function calling, json mode, file uploads, etc.)
+- Updates to providers including new models, new capabilities (tool use, function calling, JSON mode, file uploads, etc.)
 - Features that improve the user experience of promptfoo

 ## Getting Started